On determinant functors and $K$-theory: Strict

-Obviously the latter is a sub-$2$-category of the former.
-We give some details of the (folklore) results that (braided, symmetric) categorical groups can be strictified, and one can replace a strict categorical group by a $0$-free one.
+Obviously the former is a sub-$2$-category of the latter, full in dimension $2$.
+We give some details of the (folklore) results that (braided, symmetric) categorical groups can be strictified, and that one can replace a strict categorical group by a $0$-free one.

 \begin{lem} Any (braided, symmetric) categorical group is (symmetric) tensor equivalent to a $0$-free strict one. \end{lem}

 \begin{proof} We know that tensor equivalence classes of categorical groups $\C{G}$ with fixed isomorphisms $\pi_0(\C{G})\cong G$, $\pi_1(\C{G})\cong M$ of groups and $G$-modules, respectively, are in bijection with cohomology classes $H^3(G,M)$ \cite[Chapitre 1 \S 1, Proposition 10]{grc}.
 We also know that any such class can be represented by a crossed module \cite{ctagIII}, therefore any categorical group is equivalent to a strict one.
 In addition a crossed module $C_*$ can be replaced by a $0$-free one $D_*$ via the pull-back construction